ODH and RHODS Configuration

-- On the bottom part, add information regarding the softwares and the packages that are present in this image.
+- On the bottom part, add information regarding the software and the packages that are present in this image.
 This is purely informative.

 - Your image is now listed and enabled.
 You can hide it without removing it by simply disabling it.

-- And it is now available in the launcher, as well as in the Data Science Projects.
+- It is now available in the launcher, as well as in the Data Science Projects.

-- The default size of the volumes that are created for new users.
+- The default size of the volumes created for new users.

-- If you want to stop idle notebooks, and after how much time.
+- Whether you want to stop idle notebooks and, if so, after how much time.

 This feature currently looks at running Jupyter kernels, like a Python notebook.
 If you are only using a Terminal, or another IDE window like VSCode or RStudio from the custom images, this activity is not detected and your Pod can be stopped without notice after the set delay.

-- If you allow usage data to be collected and reported.
+- Whether you allow usage data to be collected and reported.

-- If you want to add a toleration to the notebook pods to allow them to be scheduled on tainted nodes.
-That feature is really useful if you want to dedicate specific workers nodes to running notebooks.
-Tainting them will prevent other workloads to run on them, but you have of course have to add the toleration to the pods.
+- Whether you want to add a toleration to the notebook pods to allow them to be scheduled on tainted nodes.
+That feature is really useful if you want to dedicate specific worker nodes to running notebooks.
+Tainting them will prevent other workloads from running on them.
+Of course, you have to add the toleration to the pods.

-In this panel, you can edit who has access to RHODS by defining the "Data Science user groups", and who has access to the Settings by defining the "Data Science administrators groups".
+In this panel, you can edit who has access to RHODS by defining the "Data Science user groups", and who has access to the Settings by defining the "Data Science administrator groups".

-RHODS or ODH main configuration is done trough a Custom Resource (CR) of type
+RHODS or ODH main configuration is done through a Custom Resource (CR) of type